What is a bento box? Is it different from your usual lunch box?

 Soft carrying lunch bags

 These lunch bags can be as simple as a brown paper bag to as neatly sew water-proof zipper carrying case.
 Simply put, you just place your food (often dry, cool, zip lock…) or fruits directly into the bag and bring to school/work.
-Common lunch bags have extra pockets to store utensils, napkin and others necessity.
+Common lunch bags have extra pockets to store utensils, napkin, and other necessities.

 Simple rectangular lunch box w/ lid

-The most common form when it’s come to bento lunch boxes are simple rectangular or oval box with lids.
-These boxes are often made with food safe plastic, be ware that cheaper box might not be BPA free though.
+The most common form when it’s come to bento lunch boxes is a simple rectangular or oval box with lids.
+These boxes are often made with food-safe plastic, beware that cheaper box might not be BPA free though.

 These lunch boxes are often single compartment, others might come with adjustable or fixed divider.
-Lids are often snap-close, which mean that it’s somewhat leak resistant, not proof(e.g. mildly wet or sauce, definitely not liquid).
+Lids are often snap-close, which means that it’s somewhat leak-resistant, not proof(e.g. mildly wet or sauce, definitely not liquid).
 These lunch boxes come in so many colors and designs to fit from adult to small child.

 Food tray lunch boxes

-Similar to the regular lunch boxes but divided with many fixed compartment instead, this is the type of one lid open all kind of lunch box.
-This type of lunch box often have larger surface area but more shallow (2-3 inches deep).
-They usually have lid with latch on 2 -4 sides to fully secure and provide somewhat leak resistant.
+Similar to the regular lunch boxes but divided with many fixed compartments instead, this is the type of one lid opens all kinds of the lunch box.
+This type of lunch box often has a larger surface area but more shallow (2-3 inches deep).
+They usually have a lid with the latch on 2 -4 sides to fully secure and provide somewhat leak resistance.

 The wall between compartments are often fixed and fully separate food, which fit people who don’t like their food touching or who love to pack full course/portion meals.